gr007-40/writeups/README.md

 # writeups

-This repo will contain all the writeups to challenges I write now and in future.
+This repo will contain all CTF writeups I write now and in future.